Last Updated: 07.09.2017

 The Long Head

-You can better target the long head of your biceps by using narrow-grip on your barbell curls(either with a straight or EZ bar).
-And here are 2 additional exercises that emphasize the long head:
+You can better target the long head of your biceps by using a narrow grip on your barbell curls.
+And here are 2 extra exercises that emphasize the long head:

-You will probably have to lower the weight down a bit from your regular dumbbell curls.
-Still, don’t underestimate this exercise because it will hit the long head of your biceps and help develop the peak.
+You will have to lower the weight down a bit from your regular dumbbell curls.
+Still, don’t underestimate this exercise.
+It will hit the long head of your biceps and help develop the peak.

 I prefer to do them seated as it allows me to control the weight better without using momentum.

 For the short head of the biceps, you can incorporate wide grip barbell curls.
 Here are two more exercises that emphasize the short head more: